 Despite our attempts to flip, rotate and otherwise care for our mattress, it’s just plain worn out (kinda like me — ha!), and there’s no doubt that it’s time to buy a new one that provides better comfort and support!

 Shop for a New Mattress This Memorial Day

 May is Better Sleep Month, and this Memorial Day mattress sale is the perfect time to shop for a new bed.
 If, like us, you’re living with an old mattress that’s uncomfortable and unsupportive, consider it an investment in your health.
 “If you need to get rid of your mattress but don’t want to pay disposal fees, consider breaking down your old mattress instead.

 And if the idea of shopping for a new mattress is overwhelming, start with these tips on how to buy a mattress.
 I know you’ll be shocked to see that they don’t recommend sleeping on an old, cheap mattress long past its peak!

 In fact, a scientific study conducted at Oklahoma State University found that people with mattresses 5 years old – or older – reported significant improvements in sleep quality and comfort when they slept on a new mattress.

-This is a Sponsored post written by me on behalf of Better Sleep Council for SocialSpark.
+This is a Sponsored post written by me on behalf of the Better Sleep Council for SocialSpark.
 All opinions are 100% mine.